GershonR/TheElement/Architecture.md

 ### Business.Services
-The Business.Service package contains the Java classes that manage Persistence stubs which contain Domain objects.
-These classes mostly focuses on manipulating the attributes of the song, which are the author, the album the song belongs to and the playlist that the user included the song in.
+The Business.Service package contains the Java classes that manage Persistence stubs.
+These classes handle objects and its logic and focuses on manipulating Songs, Authors, Albums, and any other domain objects.
 -AlbumService.java
 -AuthorService.java
 -SongService.java